Thailand Foodservice Market Size and Share

 Thailand Foodservice Market Analysis by Mordor Intelligence

-The Thailand foodservice market reached USD 35.4 billion in 2025 and is expected to grow to USD 51.4 billion by 2030, at a CAGR of 7.74%.
+The Thailand foodservice market is expected to grow from USD 35.4 billion in 2025 to USD 38.1 billion in 2026 and is forecast to reach USD 55.03 billion by 2031 at 7.62% CAGR over 2026-2031.
 The market growth is driven by tourism recovery, increased adoption of digital ordering platforms, and growing consumer demand for convenience.
 Cloud kitchens and delivery applications are enabling restaurants to expand their reach beyond traditional physical locations.
 The market benefits from Thailand's extensive retail network, high smartphone adoption rates, and a growing middle-class population seeking diverse dining options.
 Competition is increasing as international chains adapt their menus to local preferences, domestic companies enhance their omnichannel presence, and technology-focused businesses use data analytics to predict consumer behavior.
 However, growth varies across market segments, with rising costs and stricter food safety regulations affecting profit margins despite overall revenue growth.

 Key Report Takeaways